grpc/proposal/A55-xds-stateful-session-affinity.md

 `name` is the name of the cookie used in this feature.

-`path` is the path for which this cookie is applied. **Note:** the path value here needs to be consistent with any path specified in a RouteConfiguration when route based [Filter Config Override][filter_config_override] is used.
+`path` is the path for which this cookie is applied. **Note:** Stateful session affinity will not work if the cookie's path does not match the request's path.
+For example, if a given route matches requests with path `/service/foo` but the corresponding per-route filter config specifies a cookie path of `/service/bar`, then the cookie will never be set.
-As an example, if this `path` value is `/Service1/Method2` and the path specified in the route based filter config override is `/Service3/Method4` then the filter will never be applied.

 `ttl` is the time-to-live for the cookie.
 It is set on the cookie but will not be enforced by gRPC.

 This new filter will be added to the HTTP Filter Registry and processed as described in [A39: xDS HTTP Filter Support][A39].
 Specifically when this filter